History of cinema of China: Japanese occupation and World War II

-The Japanese invasion of China in 1937, in particular the Battle of Shanghai, ended this golden run in Chinese cinema.
+The start of the Second Sino-Japanese War in 1937, in particular the Battle of Shanghai, ended this golden run in Chinese cinema.
 All production companies except Xinhua Film Company ("New China") closed shop.
 A large number filmmakers left to join the War of Resistance, with many going to the Nationalist-controlled hinterlands to join the Nationalist film studios Central Motion Picture Studio or China Motion Picture Studio.
 A smaller number went to Yan'an or Hong Kong.

 The Shanghai film industry, though severely curtailed, did not stop however, thus leading to the "Solitary Island" period (also known as the "Sole Island" or "Orphan Island"), with Shanghai's foreign concessions serving as an "island" of production in the "sea" of Japanese-occupied territory.
 It was during this period that artists and directors who remained in the city had to walk a fine line between staying true to their leftist and nationalist beliefs and Japanese pressures.
 Director Bu Wancang's Hua Mu Lan, also known as Mulan Joins the Army (1939), with its story of a young Chinese peasant fighting against a foreign invasion, was a particularly good example of Shanghai's continued film-production in the midst of war.
 This period ended when Japan declared war on the Western allies on 7 December 1941; the solitary island was finally engulfed by the sea of the Japanese occupation.
 With the Shanghai industry firmly in Japanese control, films like the Greater East Asia Co-Prosperity Sphere-promoting Eternity (1943) were produced.

-By the 1930s and 1940s, both the Chinese Nationalist government and the Communist Party used documentary films as a form of propaganda.
+By the 1930s and 1940s, both the Nationalist government and the CCP used documentary films as a form of propaganda.

-During the 1930 and 1940s, both the Chinese Nationalist government and the Japanese occupation authorities sent mobile projectionist units into areas under their control to show propaganda films.
+During the 1930 and 1940s, both the Nationalist government and the Japanese occupation authorities sent mobile projectionist units into areas under their control to show propaganda films.

 In the Yan'an Soviet during September 1938, the Eighth Route Army established its first film group.
-In 1943, the communists released their first campaign film, Nanniwan, which sought to develop relationships between the communist army and local people in the Yan'an area by showcasing the army's production campaign to alleviate material shortages.
+In 1943, the CCP released its first campaign film, Nanniwan, which sought to develop relationships between its forces and local people in the Yan'an area by showcasing the army's production campaign to alleviate material shortages.

-Following Japan's unconditional surrender in August 1945, the Soviet Red Army helped the Chinese communists to take over the Japanese colonial film establishment in Manchuria, the Manchukuo Film Association (Man-ei).
+Following Japan's unconditional surrender in August 1945, the Soviet Red Army helped the CCP to take over the Japanese colonial film establishment in Manchuria, the Manchukuo Film Association (Man-ei).
 Man-ei had state-of-the-art film production equipment and supplies.
-The former colonial studio was relocated to Hegang, where it was established as Northeastern Film Studio, the communist party's first full-capacity film studio.
+The former colonial studio was relocated to Hegang, where it was established as Northeastern Film Studio, the CCP's first full-capacity film studio.
 Yuan Muzhi was its director and Chen Bo'er was its party secretary.
 Northeastern Film Studio began production in early 1947, focusing on news and documentary films, as well as some fiction, educational film for children, and animation.

-During the later phase of the Chinese Civil War, filmmakers trained in Yan'an and Northeastern Film Studio documented all the major battles leading to the communists' defeat of the Nationalists.
+During the later phase of the Chinese Civil War, filmmakers trained in Yan'an and Northeastern Film Studio documented all the major battles leading to the CCP's defeat of the Nationalists.